cdevents/presentations/2022-09-16-osseu-devops-metrics-through-cdevents/presentation.marp.md

 <!-- >>> Erik <<<

-We're nearing the end of the talk, so let's wrap up with a few key takeaways.
+We're nearing the end of the talk, so this is the message we want to leave you with.
 -->

 ---

-# Metrics are tricky
+# Metrics are tricky...

 <!--
 As we've talked about, metrics may require several different pieces of information, and these pieces may come from many different sources ...